-On 31 December 2022, the five largest shareholders controlled around 36 percent of capital 37 percent of the votes.
+On 31 December 2023, the five largest shareholders controlled around 37 percent of the capital and 38 percent of the votes.
 The largest shareholder controlling more than 10 percent of the capital and votes were Sunstone Life Science Ventures Fund II K/S (13.7 percent of capital 14.1 percent of votes).
-On 31 December 2022, the number of common shares was 33,668,262 and the number C-shares, that has one-tenth of a vote per share, amounted to 1,202,915.
+On 31 December 2023, the number of common shares was 33,757,746 and the number C-shares, that has one-tenth of a vote per share, amounted to 1,113,431.
 Each common share entitles the holder to one vote and there are no limitations as to the number of votes each shareholder can cast at a general meeting.